wso2/oxygen-ui/pull_request_template.md

 ### Security checks
 - [ ] Followed secure coding standards in http://wso2.com/technical-reports/wso2-secure-engineering-guidelines?
-- [ ] Ran FindSecurityBugs plugin and verified report?
+- [ ] Ran ESLint & Prettier plugins and verified?
 - [ ] Confirmed that this PR doesn't commit any keys, passwords, tokens, usernames, or other secrets?